-S/W Driver Controller Function 1 Write and set (1) the "EPH Power EN" Bit, located in the configuration register, Bank 1 Offset 0.
+S/W DRIVER CONTROLLER FUNCTION 1 Write and set (1) the "EPH Power EN" Bit, located in the configuration register, Bank 1 Offset 0.
 2 Ethernet MAC Enables the RX Clock, TX clock derived from the Internal PHY.
 The EPH Clock is also enabled.
-3 Write the PDN bit in PHY MI Register 0 to 0 Note: Only performed when device is in internal PHY mode.
-The PHY is then set in isolation mode (MII_DIS bit is set).
-Need to clear this MII_DIS bit; and, need to wait for 500 ms for the PHY to restore normal.
+3 Write the PDN bit in PHY MI Register 0 to 0 This will set the PHY in isolation mode (MII_DIS bit is set).
+Need to clear this MII_DIS bit, and, need 500ms for the PHY to restore to normal.
 4 Internal PHY entered normal operation mode 5 Issue MMU Reset Command 6 Restore Device Register Level Context.
 7 Enable Transmitter - Set the TXENA bit of the Transmit Control Register Ethernet MAC can now transmit Ethernet Packets.
 8 Enable Receiver - Set (1) the RXEN bit of the Receive Control Register.
 Ethernet MAC is now able to receive Packets.
 9 Ethernet MAC is now restored for normal operation.